AlirezaErshadi/axrelay/README.md

 leave the **[memcache]** section of the axrelay config uncommented, and leave the **[local\_storage]** section commented out.

 After running the "apt-get install" command above, a memcached instance was installed and automatically started on your server.
-Run "/etc/init.d/memcached status" to verify it's running.
+Run "/etc/init.d/memcached status" to verify itʼs running.

-To use this memcached instance as axrelay's anonymized jid store, leave the "servers" setting set to "localhost".
+To use this memcached instance as axrelayʼs anonymized jid store, leave the "servers" setting set to "localhost".

 Run "axrelay secret" again and use the result for the "encrypt" setting to make axrelay encrypt keys and values in the store.